Asparagus aethiopicus

 What is Bushy Asparagus?

-A perennial groundcover plant with sprawling wiry stems to 2 metres long arising from underground rhizomes.
+Bushy Asparagus (AKA Sprengers Asparagus) is a perennial groundcover plant with sprawling wiry stems to 2 metres long, arising from underground rhizomes.
 The small flat needle-like leaves are arranged in clusters of 2-5, 15-25mm long by 2-3mm wide.
-Small spines may be present in the leaf axils.
-Tiny (3-4mm long) white to pinkish flowers are followed by bright red berries 5-8mm across.
-It can cover the ground, smothering other plants and competing for soil moisture with its dense root mat.
-It is quite difficult to eradicate.
+Tiny (3-4mm long) white to pinkish flowers are followed by small berries that turn from green to bright red.
+The plant can cover a sizable area of ground, smothering other plants and competing for soil moisture with its dense root mat.
+It's quite difficult to eradicate.

 Sometimes Bushy Asparagus is confused with Foxtail Fern (Asparagus aethopicus ‘Meyersii’) which isn't currently a problem weed in NZ.
-Foxtail fern has upright bushy stems, whereas Bushy Asparagus has more rambling stems, branching near the tips.
+Foxtail fern has perky upright stems with bushier foliage, whereas Bushy Asparagus has more rambling, sprawling stems.

 How to protect your plants

-Seedlings and small plants can be pulled out by hand.
+Yates Zero Tough is our go-to control, although seedlings and small plants can be pulled out by hand if you prefer.
 Larger plants can be dug out ensuring that the entire root system is removed.

 Recommended products